5 Fast Facts About Atlantic Salmon Extinction and Salmon Farming

 To feed the hunger for salmon, hundreds of industrial salmon farms have set up operations off Norway, Scotland, Iceland, Atlantic Canada, British Columbia, Chile, the U.S. and Tasmania over the past 50 years.

 These farms consist of sea cages – enormous mesh pens that retain up to 200,000 fish each while permitting water to circulate.
-These farms can be highly lucrative for the companies that operate them, churning out millions of tons of salmon every year.
-But below the surface, they are churning out much more than that: Waste, excess feed, chemicals and diseases flow from the cages directly into surrounding marine environments, degrading water quality and harming wild fish populations.
+These farms can be highly lucrative for the companies that operate them, churning out millions of tons of Atlantic salmon every year.
+But below the surface, they are churning out much more than that: Waste, excess feed, chemicals and diseases flow from the cages directly into surrounding marine environments, degrading water quality and harming wild fish populations, and driving species like wild Atlantic salmon to the brink of extinction..

-Wild salmon numbers decline where sea cages operate.
+Wild salmon populations face extinction where sea cages operate

 Since the late 1980s, wild salmon catches and abundance have declined dramatically in the North Atlantic and in much of the northeastern Pacific south of Alaska.
 In these areas, there has been an accompanying increase in the production of farmed salmon.